gshipley/enterprise_training/AdminTraining.md

 * touch
 * pwd

-Application scaling enables your application to react to changes in traffic and automatically allocate the necessary resources to handle your current demand.
-The OpenShift Enterprise infrastructure monitors incoming web traffic and automatically brings copies of your web cartridge online to handle requests.
+Application scaling enables your application to react to changes in HTTP traffic and automatically allocate the necessary resources to handle the current demand.
+The OpenShift Enterprise infrastructure monitors incoming web traffic and automatically adds additional gear of your web cartridge online to handle requests.

 ##**How scaling works**

 If you create a non-scaled application, the web cartridge occupies only a single gear and all traffic is sent to that gear.
 When you create a scaled application, it consumes two gears; one for the high-availability proxy (HAProxy) itself, and one for your actual application.
 If you add other cartridges like PostgreSQL or MySQL to your application, they are installed on their own dedicated gears.

 The HAProxy cartridge sits between your application and the network and routes web traffic to your web cartridges.
 When traffic increases, HAProxy notifies the OpenShift Enterprise servers that it needs additional capacity.
 OpenShift checks that you have a free gear (out of your max number of gears) and then creates another copy of your web cartridge on that new gear.
 The code in the git repository is copied to each new gear, but the data directory begins empty.
-When the new cartridge copy starts it will invoke your build hooks and then the HAProxy will begin routing web requests to it.
+When the new cartridge copy starts it will invoke your build hooks and then HAProxy will begin routing web requests to it.
 If you push a code change to your web application all of the running gears will get that update.

 The algorithm for scaling up and scaling down is based on the number of concurrent requests to your application.
 OpenShift Enterprise allocates 10 connections per gear - if HAProxy sees that you're sustaining 90% of your peak capacity, it adds another gear.
 If your demand falls to 50% of your peak capacity for several minutes, HAProxy removes that gear.
 Simple!

-Because each cartridge is "shared-nothing", if you want to share data between cartridges you can use a database cartridge.
+Because each cartridge is "share-nothing", if you want to share data between web cartridges you can use a database cartridge.
 Each of the gears created during scaling has access to the database and can read and write consistent data.
 As OpenShift Enterprise grows we anticipate adding more capabilities like shared storage, scaled databases, and shared caching.

-The OpenShift web console shows you how many gears are currently being consumed by your application.
+The OpenShift Enterprise web console shows you how many gears are currently being consumed by your application.
 We have lots of great things coming for web application scaling, so stay tuned.

 ##**Create a scaled application**